Contact Us

 Standout features:

-• Log extraction and parsing: Graylog offers extractors and pipelines to process and extract specific log fields for highly customizable log processing.
+• Log extraction and parsing: Graylog provides extractors and processing pipelines to pull specific fields from log messages, enabling highly customizable log normalization.
+Graylog Illuminate included parser fixes, including a correction to Apache HTTPD timestamp parsing.7

-• User management with AD integration: Graylog integrates with Active Directory (AD) for user management, supporting authentication and some role-based access controls.
+• User management with AD integration: Supports Active Directory authentication and role-based access controls.

 Elastic Stack (ELK Stack) – Logstash